-Prior to You, Scully’s main credit was as a series regular on the ill-fated television adaptation of Heathers, which, as he wrote in his easy, left him “deeply bruised.”
+Prior to You, Scully’s main credit was as a series regular on the ill-fated television adaptation of Heathers, which, as he wrote in his essay, left him “deeply bruised.”
 Returning to television as Forty, Scully felt a creative reinvigoration, taking the return as an opportunity to invest deeply in the creation of his character.

 “I had a meeting with the writers very early on, before we even really started, where they sort of laid out what they saw to be the general arc of the character,” he recounts.
 “Sometimes in television, there’s so little time, and people don’t really want to take a moment to talk about things like what your character’s favourite colour was when they were a child.
 But the writers of the show love what they do, and they love writing for this show specifically.”
 He pauses.
 “I got really, really lucky,” Scully admits, his voice still rich with disbelief.